Filippo Randazzo (athlete)

 Filippo Randazzo (born 27 April 1996) is an Italian male long jumper.
 He competed at the 2020 Summer Olympics, in Long jump.

 Career

 He was 7th at 2017 European Athletics Indoor Championships.
-His indoor personal best is a measure over the eight meters, exactly 8.05 m established in Ancona on 18 February 2017.
+His indoor personal best is a measure over eight meters, exactly 8.05 m established in Ancona on 18 February 2017.

-An injury occurred in April 2022 prevented him from appearing in Rieti at the 2022 Italian Athletics Championships where he would have had to defend the title in the long jump he had won in the previous five editions, as well as taking part in the 2022 World Athletics Championships in Eugene, Oregon. where he had also qualified thanks to the target number.
+An injury occurred in April 2022 prevented him from appearing in Rieti at the 2022 Italian Athletics Championships where he would have had to defend the title in the long jump he had won in the previous five editions, as well as taking part in the 2022 World Athletics Championships in Eugene, Oregon, where he had also qualified thanks to the target number.